 - Once out of the area, stay out until emergency personnel say it's safe to return.

 - Never drive or walk through flooded areas.
 It is the number one cause of flood related deaths.
 You can be knocked off your feet by as little as six inches of moving water.

 The City of Seattle cannot guarantee the accuracy of the information contained in this map.
-Each user of this map is responsible for determining its suitability for his or her intended use or purpose.
+Each user of this map is responsible for determining its suitability for their intended use or purpose.
 The inundated areas shown on this map reflect unknown, potential events of an unlikely possibility and are not in any way intended to reflect upon the integrity of the Tolt Dam within King County.
 Because of the methods, procedures, and assumptions used to develop the flooded area, and the inherent uncertainty of dam break simulations, the limits of flooding and data values shown are only approximations.
 In the event of an actual failure, the affected areas will depend on specific failure conditions and will likely differ from mapping shown.
-The information contained herein is provided “AS IS, WITH ALL FAULTS” and no warranties of any kind, including accuracy, validity, fitness for a particular purpose or merchantability, accompany this product.
+The information contained herein is provided "AS IS, WITH ALL FAULTS" and no warranties of any kind, including accuracy, validity, fitness for a particular purpose or merchantability, accompany this product.